-Here at AwardBookingSerivce.com our focus is to help clients use their miles to book flights.
-This usually means redeeming miles from major carriers for long haul international itineraries.
+Here at AwardBookingSerivce.com after people have successfully got their New Zealand ETA, our focus is to help clients use their miles to book flights.
+New Zealand ETAThis usually means redeeming miles from major carriers for long haul international itineraries.
 We get our clients flights for pennies on the dollar since they only have to pay the taxes and fees out of pocket.
 This is where your “free” ticket isn’t exactly free since there is some (even if minimal) cash outlay involved.

 We have been asked by some clients how to make their tickets totally free.
 There are many ways!
 It depends a lot on how your are using your miles.
 These strategies would also apply to airfares you outright buy also!